Sicambri: Germanic wars of Augustus

 Accordingly all the barbarians except the Sugambri, through fear of them, made overtures of peace; but they gained nothing either at this time, — for Augustus refused to conclude a truce with them without the Sugambri, — or, indeed, later.
 To be sure, the Sugambri also sent envoys, 3 but so far were they from accomplishing anything that all of these envoys, who were both many and distinguished, perished into the bargain.
 For Augustus arrested them and placed them in various cities; and they, being greatly distressed at this, took their own lives.
 The Sugambri were thereupon quiet for a time, but later they amply requited the Romans for their calamity.

-It appears that Tiberius used a diplomatic approach where by the Sicambrian nobles were isolated as the Germanic region became more peace-seeking.
+It appears that Tiberius used a diplomatic approach whereby the Sicambrian nobles were isolated as the Germanic region became more peace-seeking.
 More cooperative Germanic leaders took the upper hand.
 They accepted a Roman demand to move about 40,000 individuals people to the Xanten area west of the Rhine and elites were settled under the watchful eye of the Roman military.

 In 9 AD, Deudorix, son of Baetorix, joined the Germanic rebellion of Arminius, of the Cherusci, which annihilated the 3 Roman legions of Publius Quinctilius Varus.
 After the defeat of this alliance, Deudorix was among the captives paraded in Rome during the triumph of Germanicus.

 Strabo, writing around 20 AD, described the position of Sicambri using similar words to Caesar, and possibly based upon them.
 He placed them next to the Menapii, "who dwell on both sides of the river Rhine near its mouth, in marshes and low thorny woods.
 It is opposite to these Menapii that the Sicambri are situated".
 Strabo describes them as Germanic, and notes that beyond them are the Suevi and other peoples.
 Elsewhere however, Strabo mentions that the Rhine valley Germans have mainly been displaced: "there are but few remaining, and some portion of them are Sicambri".
 He apparently understood their position on the Rhine to literally be on the coast.
 With the German wars still on-going, he describes them as being one of the most well-known Germanic tribes in his time.

 In contrast to those Sicambri who were moved west of the Rhine, the main part of the Sicambri "migrated deep into the country anticipating the Romans" according to Strabo.
 It has been suggested that the Marsi were a part of the Sicambri who managed to stay east of the Rhine after most had been moved from the area to join the Eburones and other cisrhenic Germans.
 By the time of Rome's conflict with the British Silures, Tacitus reports that the Sicambri could be mentioned as an historical example of a tribe who "had been formerly destroyed or transplanted into Gaul".